PrincetonUniversity/hpc_beginning_workshop/c/serial/README.md

 # Serial C Program

-Follow the directions below to compile and run a simple C program on the Princeton HPC clusters.
+Follow the directions below to compile and run a simple C program on the Princeton Research Computing clusters.
 Here is the source code:

 ```c